Sleep Problems

 Sleep Issues

-Many parents deal with sleep issues on a day to day basis.
+Many parents deal with sleep issues on a day-to-day basis.
 This includes children who will not go to bed and others who go to bed but do not stay in bed all night.
 They either call their parents in the middle of the night or just get up and crawl into their bed.
 Once in the bed, they have a tendency to take over the entire bed sometimes leaving you with only enough room to keep part of your body on the bed.
 If you are lucky, you are not kicked too many times in the night or when you are kicked it isn’t in the face.
 Other times, you just give up and get into the spare bed in an effort to get some sleep before you need to go to work in the morning.

 Does that sound familiar?